Ming Great Wall

 The Ming Great Wall (明長城 (Míng Chángchéng)), built by the Ming dynasty (1368–1644), forms the most visible parts of the Great Wall of China today.
-A comprehensive archaeological survey, using advanced technologies, has concluded that the Ming walls measure 8850 km from Jiayu Pass in the west to the sea in Shanhai Pass, then looping over to terminate in Manchuria at the Hushan Great Wall.
+A comprehensive archaeological survey, using advanced technology has concluded that the Ming walls measure 8850 km from Jiayu Pass in the west to the sea in Shanhai Pass, then looping over to terminate in Manchuria at the Hushan Great Wall.
 This is made up of 6259 km sections of actual wall, 359 km of trenches and 2232 km of natural defensive barriers such as hills and rivers.

 While the Ming walls are generally referred to as "Great Wall" (changcheng) in modern times, in Ming times they were called "border barriers" (邊牆; bianqiang) by the Chinese, since the term changcheng was said to evoke imagery of the tyranny of Qin Shi Huang (260–210 BC) and was associated with the Qin Great Wall.